rail2025/AetherBlackbox/README.md

 2. Open the replay and scrub back through the fight
 3. Check positioning, damage, buffs, etc leading up to the wipe

-If you want more detail or want to share things with your group, you can export it to the web app.
+If you want more detail or want to share things with your console playing friends, you can export it to the web app.

 ---